-The following table sets forth information as of June 30, 2018 with respect to compensation plans (including individual compensation arrangements) under which equity securities of the Company are authorized for issuance, aggregated as follows:
+The following table sets forth information as of June 30, 2019, with respect to compensation plans (including individual compensation arrangements) under which equity securities of the Company are authorized for issuance, aggregated as follows:

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted-average exercise price of outstanding options warrants and rights Remaining available for future issuance under equity compensation plans - excluding securities reflected in column (a) (a) (b) (c) Equity compensation plans approved by security holders 368,000 \$17.21 111,847 Equity compensation plans not approved by security holders - N/A - Total 368,000 \$17.21 111,847
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants, and rights (a) e eighted-average exercise price of estanding options, warrants and rights Remaining available for future issuance under equity compensation plans - excluding securities reflected in column (a)

+Equity compensation plans approved by

+security holders 341,195 \$ 16.95 32,000

+Equity compensation

+plans not approved by security holders N/A N/A N/A

+Total 341,195 \$ 16.95 32,000

+1 Otal 371,173 Ψ 10.75 32,000

-- (a) There were 368,000 stock options outstanding as of June 30, 2018. - (b) Reflects the weighted average exercise price of all outstanding options. - (c) As of June 30, 2018, The Company had 79,847 RSUs available for future issuance under the 2008 RSU Plan.
-The 2008 RSU Plan expired on December 3, 2018.
-As of June 30, 2018, there were 32,000 shares available for future issuance under the 2010 Omnibus Employee Incentive Plan.
+- (a) There were 341,195 stock options outstanding as of June 30, 2019. - (b) Reflects the weighted-average exercise price of all outstanding options. - (c) As of June 30, 2019, there were 32,000 shares available for future issuance under the 2010 Omnibus Employee Incentive Plan.